franciellevargas/MOL/README.md

 Multilingual Offensive Lexicon was extracted manually by a linguist from the HateBR corpus, and each term or expression was annotated by three different annotators, obtaining a high human agreement score (73% Kappa).

-Currently, MOL is available in 6 (six) different languages: Portuguese, English, Spanish, French, German and Turkish.
+MOL is available in 6 (six) different languages: Portuguese, English, Spanish, French, German and Turkish.

 The table below describes the MOL statistics
 <div align="center">